solana-foundation/developer-content/docs/intro/index.md

 Building the best user experience in an application is a top priority for developers.
 With blockchains, the user experience is often limited by the underlying technology, causing slow response times and high fees.
-The low fees and 400ms confirmation times enable developers to build applications that are user friendly and accessible to everyone.
+Solana's low fees and 400ms confirmation times enable developers to build applications that are user friendly and accessible to everyone.